poempelfox/foxtemp2016/README.md

 This has been designed for low power usage, and when not transmitting the circuitry uses only a fraction of a miliampere (around 0.06 mA at 2 volts input voltage, this depends on the input voltage obviously).
-This should guarantee a long battery life, but it's still unknown how long this will be, it hasn't been tested yet.
-However, at the time of writing this, I have been running one of these devices for over a month, with batteries that came used out of another (commercial) radio temperature sensor, because they were too empty for that one to continue to work.
-So far, there has been no measurable voltage drop on those used batteries (2x AA), they're still at the 2.2V they started with.
+This should guarantee a long battery life, but it's still unknown how long exactly this will be.
+However, at the time of writing this, I have been running a bunch of these devices for more than two years with one set of 2x AA batteries, and they are currently at 2.7 volts, so probably will be good for some more time.

 ### BOM